Self-Organizing Dual-Buffer Adaptive Clustering Experience Replay (SODACER) for Safe Reinforcement Learning in Optimal Control: Introduction

 In this study, we introduce a novel RL framework, SODACER, that uniquely combines a clustering-based ER strategy with a dual-buffer system to overcome the challenges of traditional ER methodologies.
 The Fast-Buffer prioritizes low-bias, high-variance samples that enhance short-term responsiveness to policy changes, while the Slow-Buffer, organized through a self-organizing clustering mechanism, captures a diverse range of experiences for a comprehensive environmental representation.
 This dual-buffer design helps address the bias-variance trade-off by utilizing both recent and historical experiences, reducing redundancy, and supporting policy generalization.
 By selectively consolidating experiences, SODACER minimizes memory requirements while preserving essential variations a critical feature for resource-constrained RL applications.

 To optimize computational efficiency within this framework, we employ the Sophia optimizer [\citen{sophia}], known for its dynamic step adjustments that improve convergence rates.
 For systems experiencing frequent or severe disturbances, we advise adopting a robust, dynamic optimization solution like ET-DSIWO \cite{DIWO}.
 This integration enhances the adaptability of the SODACER framework in high-dimensional RL applications, further contributing to efficient gradient-based optimization.
 By combining SODACER with the Sophia optimizer and validating it on a real-world public health model, this study contributes a scalable, robust RL approach for complex, dynamic systems, offering new pathways for effective control in high-dimensional, constraint-driven applications.
+Rather than reducing the system dimension explicitly, SODACER addresses high‑dimensionality by improving experience utilization through a dual‑buffer structure and self‑organizing clustering, enabling efficient learning in large state spaces.

+Recent methodological advances have expanded the toolkit for safe reinforcement learning.
+For instance, comprehensive surveys of certificate-based methods \cite{Rosenfeld2023Survey} demonstrate how neural Lyapunov, barrier, and contraction techniques provide formal safety guarantees in robotics and control, forming a theoretical foundation for our use of Control Barrier Functions.
+Concurrently, continual learning frameworks \cite{Souza2023Continual} have been developed to maintain reliable performance under non-stationary conditions, directly addressing the need for adaptive experience management in dynamic environments.
+Building upon these developments, our work integrates adaptive safety certification with a self-organizing experience replay mechanism to achieve both safety and efficiency in nonlinear optimal control.